a-b-street/docs/book/src/software/README.md

   in relation to commercial and public amenities.
 - [15-minute Santa](santa.md), a light-hearted arcade game to demonstrate the concept of a 15-minute neighborhood.
+- [Low-traffic neighborhood](ltn/index.md) for understanding how modal filters can discourage vehicle traffic from cutting through residential areas.

 Some dedicated tools for the OpenStreetMap community: